Alaska Fires

 Key Fires:

-Prescribed Burns and Land Management: Agencies are actively preparing for spring land management projects.
-The Alaska Division of Forestry & Fire Protection, in partnership with the Alaska Department of Fish and Game, is planning a 375-acre prescribed burn in the Matanuska Valley Moose Range (Little Granite Creek drainage near Sutton-Alpine) beginning in May 2026 to rejuvenate early-succession plant species and improve moose habitat.
-Multiple prescribed burns are also planned at the Creamer's Field Migratory Waterfowl Refuge near Fairbanks.
+Prescribed Burns and Land Management: The Alaska Division of Forestry & Fire Protection, in partnership with the Department of Fish and Game, is conducting several prescribed burns to manage dry, grassy fuels, provide firefighter training, and improve wildlife habitat.
+A 375-acre prescribed burn is planned for the Little Granite Creek drainage near Sutton-Alpine in the Matanuska Valley Moose Range.
+Multiple prescribed burns are also underway at Creamer's Field Migratory Waterfowl Refuge near Fairbanks.

 Weather and Wind Warnings